Actions

 SecRule &REQUEST_HEADERS:Accept "@eq 0" "phase:1,id:142,deny,msg:'Request Missing an Accept Header'"

-Description: Skips one or more rules (or chains) on a successful match, resuming rule execution with the first rule that follows the rule (or marker created by SecMarker) with the provided ID.
+Description: Action skipAfter is similar to skip, it skip one or more rules (or chained rules) on a successful match, **and resuming rule execution with the first rule that follows the rule (or marker created by SecMarker) with the provided ID)).
+The skipAfter action works only within the current processing phase and not necessarily the order in which the rules appear in the configuration file.

 Action Group: Flow